 Slow Living - Values & A Simple Living Plan

 January is also the month when everyone seems to declare their intentions for the year ahead.
 Usually it's a word that embraces what they want to achieve for themselves or how they want their business to grow.
 And that's great if it's the way you want to motivate yourself and I have done this before too.
 But I find myself more and more taking a step back from these things, opting for a quieter, simpler, slower way to achieve my goals.
 Taking my cue from the Edith Sitwell quote above I wanted to spend my January at home as much as possible, I wanted to feel warm, peaceful and content.
-I took some time to really think about what I wanted this coming year to be like and most importantly how I could ease myself into a life that sits happily alongside my hopes and goals for the future.
+I also took some time to really think about what I wanted this coming year to be like and most importantly how I could ease myself into a life that sits happily alongside my hopes and goals for the future.

 Over the last few weeks and particularly in the days following Christmas, the blog post I wrote early last year on 'What Slow Living Means To Me' got a lot of traffic.
 I imagine it's because that frenetic period got many people thinking about slowing down and simplifying and looking for answers to some pretty big questions.
-That post is one of my most popular posts ever which I'm super proud of and pleased about as I know that many have the wrong impression about living slowly from what they see in magazines or from social media.
+That post is one of my most popular posts ever which I'm super proud of and pleased about as I know that many have the wrong impression about living slowly from what they see in magazines or from Instagram.
 I think it's important to stress that you don't need to move to the countryside, grow your own vegetables or carve your own cutlery from the forest to live a slow life, it's simply about living a life with purpose.
 You can live a slow life in the city, in a town, in a village, in a caravan, on the Moon, wherever you are.
 I'm happy for now to live in the city but it is our long term goal to move to a town closer to the Yorkshire Dales as we love to walk and explore that area.
 This coming year I want to write more about our simple and slow living experience, the good things and the bad as it's a subject that is close to my heart.
 Now in a world that seems completely nuts it is essential to enjoy the little things and those moments that offer genuine pleasure.

 I've been thinking about the things that are important in my life, contemplating our future and how I'd like it to be for my family.
 It's also crossed my mind that future generations need to be considered more than ever and we really should be focusing on making big changes to pass on to our children and their own offspring.
 I couldn't quite put my finger on how to sum this up when I stumbled upon an old podcast episode on Slow Home.
 Brooke and Ben discuss their 'values' and how they affect their choices and actions on a day to day basis.
 I'd listened to it originally last year and must have stored it away in my brain for later use as it suddenly came to me that I'd heard something that felt connected to how I was feeling.
 Re-listening to them chat about this topic was exactly what I needed to get fingers to keyboard and capture my own thoughts and ideas.
 So here they are - my values - health, considered living and happiness.
 I've broken them down into chunks that I've listed below.
 My plan is to write once a month on how these values affect my day to day living and align with my intentions for the coming year.
 I've written up a plan and a budget for each month of the year too (I haven't gone into my husband or moody teen's things to buy other than for household items) and you can see the list for the first few months of the year at the bottom of the page.
 I find it helpful to write a list and tick it off when I accomplish something and I always have a Pinterest board for items of clothing or things for the house that I want to buy.
 (If you are looking for tips to stop you shopping and spending have a read of my Simple Home - How to Shop post here.)